agilexrm-docs/docs/guides/common/CustomizingLookAndFeel.md

 ![](../media/AgileDialogsDesignGuide/CustomizingLookAndFeel_29.png)

 -   In the Web app.
-Configuration file Web.config, there is a key called “DialogErrorUrl” that holds the path in which the Default error page for the application is contained.
+Configuration file Web.config, there is a key called **DialogErrorUrl** that holds the path in which the Default error page for the application is contained.
 If some error occurs, the flow will be redirected to the .aspx that is referenced in the “value” path of this tag.